blue0666/CarpetBlueAddition/README.md

 Technically useful for storage tech since these two blocks perform similarly in most cases

 ```
-/carpet CobWebResistanceTuner true
+/carpet cobWebResistanceTuner true
 ```

 2.CrossDimensionProjectileLootFix

-Fix Player owned projectiles lose their player ownership when exiting portals like 23w41a
+A Fix for Player owned projectiles losing their player ownership when exiting portals like 23w41a

 Then you can use your CrossDimension Ghast/TNT/Firework-based Raid Farm or other powerful farms in lower versions.

 ```
-/carpet CrossDimensionProjectileLootFix true
+/carpet crossDimensionProjectileLootFix true
 ```

 3.TNTInWaterCantHurtBlockLikeEntity